elsassph/haxe-modular/readme.md

 Code splitting requires a bit more planning than in JavaScript, so **read carefully**!

-By splitting it means that:
-- you need to break down the features of your application in units that can be logically loaded at run time,
-- features need to have one entry point class.
+Features need to have one entry point class that can be loaded asynchronously.

 A good way to split is to break down your application into "routes" (cf.
 [react-router](https://github.com/ReactTraining/react-router/tree/master/docs)) or
 reusable complex components.
-Don't worry too much about having a bit of redundancy.

-How it works:
+### How it works

 - A graph of the classes "direct references" is created,
 - The references graph is split at the entry point of bundles,
 - Each bundle will include the direct (non-split) graph of classes,